Some of the dogs that viciously attacked Manuel Mejia, 49, on April 23 in Miami-Dade County.

 The Attacking Dogs

-The Belgium malinois-pit "bulldog" mix offspring are 8-months old and are now being housed at an undisclosed location.2 Pamela Babineau, Mejia's girlfriend who witnessed the attack and called 911, told police three dogs instigated the attack and up to seven others joined in.
-This indicates that all 10 dogs may have been involved, including the mother dog that no one can rationally argue is not a pit bull-mix.
-It is unknown if the sire dog is in custody, or if it was part of the attack.
+The Belgium malinois-bulldog mix offspring are 8-months old and are now being housed at an undisclosed location.2 Pamela Babineau, Mejia's girlfriend who witnessed the attack and called 911, told police three dogs instigated the attack and up to seven others joined in.
+This indicates that all 10 dogs may have been involved, including the mother dog, who is tough to rationally argue is not a pit bull-mix.
+It is unknown if the sire dog is in custody or if it was part of the attack.

 We can only speculate as to the farm owner's motive of crossing the two breeds,3 but it seems he desired a fierce guarding breed.
 In the 1940s, pit bull lines were mixed into U.S. "war dog" lines, whose purpose was not to sniff out bombs, but to kill.
 Still, the primary function of a nonmilitary guarding breed is to bark to alert the owner when something is amiss; the primary function is not to deliver the death penalty, as animal behaviorist Alexandra Semyonova comments below: